Program overview

 The Master of Education program at Lakehead University offers several unique experiences that enhance the learning journey:

-- Courses are available in both traditional classroom settings and online formats, accommodating different learning preferences.
+- Courses available in both traditional classroom settings and online formats, accommodating different learning preferences.

-- Opportunities for hands-on learning through various educational contexts, including formal and informal settings.
+- Opportunities for hands-on learning through various educational contexts, including formal, non-formal, and informal settings.

 Career Options